-The most effective, efficient and safe strategy to achieve significant results is by following a system.
+Following a training SYSTEM is the most effective, efficient and safe strategy to achieve fitness results.

 👉 Rest and Recovery